aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 Driver.skipWrappingForPackage("com.pgvector");
 ```
-This feature can be used to allow the AWS Advanced JDBC Driver to properly handle popular database extensions like [PGvector](https://github.com/pgvector/pgvector-java) and [PostGIS](https://github.com/postgis/postgis-java).
+This feature can be used to allow the AWS Advanced JDBC Wrapper to properly handle popular database extensions like [PGvector](https://github.com/pgvector/pgvector-java) and [PostGIS](https://github.com/postgis/postgis-java).

 Using `Driver.skipWrappingForPackage()` method and using driver configuration parameter `skipWrappingForPackages` are functionally similar.
 The configuration parameter receives a comma separated list of package names while `Driver.skipWrappingForPackage()` accepts just one package at at time.